← Back to Distinction 10

 Apparatus Criticus

 2. Ex multis mss. et ed.
-1 adiecimus omnia. — Plura de hac propositione vide infra d.
+1. adiecimus omnia. — Plura de hac propositione vide infra d.
 18. q.
 1.

 3. Vers.
 22.

 4. Vers.
-5[?]. — Mox cod.
+3. — Mox cod.
 V communicationem loco emanationem.

 5. Ed.
 1 sed pro et.

-Ed.
-1 reads sed for et.
+Edition 1 [reads] sed for et.

-6. Praestamus lectionem distinctiorem antiquiorum mss. et ed.
+6. Praestituimus lectionem distinctiorem antiquiorum mss. et ed.
 1 pro lectione Vat. et cod. cc sic concupiscibilis amorem.
 Haec motivae potentiae divisio, a Scholasticis recepta, occurrit in Nemesii Episc.
 Emeseni libro de Natura hominis c.
 16. et seqq.; ac in Gregorii Nysseni libro de Anima et resurrectione, et in Epistola eiusdem canonica ad S. Letoium; ac Ioan.
 Damasc., II. de Fide orthod. c.
 22, ubi et passiones seu affectiones animae enumerantur.
 Vide et Aristot., III. de Anima, text.
-11. et 53. (c.
+41. et 53. (c.
 9. seq.); de Motu animal. c.
 3. (c.
 6.); II.
 Ethic. c.
 5, et I. Magn.
 Moral. c.
 8. (c.
 7. et 8.).

 7. Codd.
 V Y in divinis.

-Codices V and Y read in divinis.
+Codices V Y [read] in divinis.

 8. Ed.
 1 intellectus.
 Paulo infra post si non codd.
 T V addunt est.